 How to find internships in the Northeast relevant to a marketing degree?

-Finding internships relevant to a marketing degree in the Northeast involves targeted research and proactive networking.
-Many universities partner with local businesses, offering career services that list regional marketing internships.
-According to the National Association of Colleges and Employers (NACE), over 60% of marketing internships in the Northeast are located in metropolitan areas like New York City, Boston, and Philadelphia, providing ample opportunities.
+Finding internships in the Northeast for marketing students involves a strategic approach focused on regional opportunities.
+Many universities in this area maintain partnerships with local businesses, providing exclusive internship listings through their career centers.
+According to the National Association of Colleges and Employers, nearly 60% of marketing internships in the U.S. are concentrated in metropolitan areas such as New York City and Boston, key hubs in the Northeast.

 How does studying for a marketing degree in the Northeast prepare for interdisciplinary roles?